 The American water spaniel is a medium-size sporting dog breed from the United States with a medium-length curly coat that doesn’t shed much.
 The breed is known for its strong water retrieval skills.
 It has a muscular, well-balanced build; a dense, water-repellant coat; and webbed toes.
 This allows it to navigate icy waters comfortably.
 In general, it’s a cheerful and enthusiastic dog that loves being active with its family.

 Height: 15 to 18 inches

-Life Expectancy: 10 to 14 years
+Life Span: 10 to 14 years

-Characteristic of the American Water Spaniel
+Characteristics of the American Water Spaniel

-|Tendency to Bark||High|
+|Tendency to Bark||Medium|

 |Amount of Shedding||Low|

-History of the Breed
+History of the American Water Spaniel

 American Water Spaniel Care